Frequently Asked Questions (FAQs)

 Question: How can I pay for my tickets?

 Answer: Tickets will be sold online using Mastercard, Visa, American Express and Apple Pay through Stripe, an online payment system that provides the technical, fraud prevention and banking infrastructure required to operate safe, secure payments.
-(Note: In our latest series, we sold out in 33 minutes, so we suggest you don't hesitate to purchase tickets early!)
+(Note: Our latest series sold out in 4 minutes, so we suggest you purchase tickets early!)

 Question: How will I know if the payment transaction has been completed?

-Answer: You will receive an email confirmation of the transaction. (if you don't receive it immediately, check your spam or junk mail).
+Answer: You will receive an email confirmation of the transaction for your records. (if you don't receive it immediately, check your spam or junk mail).

 Question: When will I receive my ticket?

-Answer: Tickets will be issued at the first lecture.
+Answer: Tickets will be issued at the first lecture (or second if you can’t attend the first lecture).
 You will NOT receive your tickets in the mail and you do NOT need to bring your purchase confirmation.
 We will have a list of all people who purchased one or more tickets.
 You will register at the first lecture (or 2nd if you can't make it) and be issued your ticket at that time.

-If someone purchased a ticket on your behalf, under his/her name, the tickets will be issued under the name of the person who purchased the tickets.
+If someone purchased a ticket on your behalf, the tickets will be issued under the name of the person who purchased the tickets.

 Question: Can someone else use my ticket if I can't use it?

 Answer: Yes.
 If you are not able to attend a lecture, you can give your ticket to someone else.
-That person will have to identify that your ticket is being substituted when attending the lecture at the Registration Desk outside the lecture Hall.
-Also, please give them your paper ticket as an entry pass.
-And make sure they return your ticket to you if there are any lectures remaining in the series that you plan to attend.
+Make sure they return your ticket to you if there are any lectures remaining in the series that you plan to attend.
 TLL does not get involved in ticket sharing (passing your tickets on to others).

 Question: What is your refund policy?